hyperledger/fabric-private-chaincode/demo/README.md

-   This script, by default, will teardown possible previous iterations of this demo, generate new crypto material for the network, start an FPC network as defined in \$FPC_PATH/utils/docker-compose, install the mock golang auction chaincode(\$FPC_PATH/demo/chaincode/golang), install the FPC compliant auction chaincode(\$FPC_PATH/demo/chaincode/fpc), register auction users, and bring up both the fabric-gatway & frontend UI.
+   This script, by default, will teardown possible previous iterations of this demo, generate new crypto material for the network, start an FPC network as defined in \$FPC_PATH/utils/docker-compose, install the FPC compliant auction chaincode(\$FPC_PATH/demo/chaincode/fpc), register auction users, and bring up both the fabric-gatway & frontend UI.